westseattle/hazards/README.md

 # Adding Hazards to Your Platform Game

-So you have a character jumping around.
-That isn't very interesting.
-The Hero needs some enemies, some hazards.
-How would we make a pit for the Hero to fall into?
+So....you made a character that can jump around.
+That's great and all, but every good story has some conflict and every Hero needs a Villain.
+In this lesson, we will learn how to create multiple **hazards** that cause harm to the Hero.
+We will create a pit for the player to fall into, a moving enemy, a way to keep track of lives, and a meter to display the Hero's health.

 ## The Importance of Abstraction

+Examples of hazards include Koopa Troopas, lava pits, falling rocks, spikes, knives, bullets, and fire breathing dragons.

-We learned about the concept of abstraction when discussing custom block commands and reporters.
-Custom blocks allow you to combine multiple steps into a single named block of code.
+We learned about the concept of **abstraction** when discussing custom block commands and reporters.
+Custom blocks allow you to combine multiple commands into a single named block of code.
 If you write your entire game in a straight line, it will get very long and complicated.
 If you find that making a simple change to your game logic involves changing the same value in multiple places.
 Or if it is hard to find a section of your program.
 Think if a book had no chapters, paragraphs, or indentations.
 It would just be a big wall of text.
 A good program should be divided into named sections that make it easy to follow.

 We will create a couple of custom blocks when dealing with hazards and powerups.
 Since each of these will affect the Hero sprite.